Looking Closely at the Growth Curve for GitLab Inc. (GTLB)

 GTLB’s Market Performance

-GTLB stocks went down by -3.14% for the week, with a monthly jump of 3.15% and a quarterly performance of -21.83%, while its annual performance rate touched -47.16%.
-The volatility ratio for the week stands at 5.56% while the volatility levels for the past 30 days are set at 7.35% for GitLab Inc. The simple moving average for the period of the last 20 days is -7.27% for GTLB stocks with a simple moving average of -15.38% for the last 200 days.
+GTLB stocks went up by 2.07% for the week, with a monthly drop of -6.30% and a quarterly performance of -10.36%, while its annual performance rate touched -40.40%.
+The volatility ratio for the week stands at 7.18% while the volatility levels for the past 30 days are set at 6.39% for GitLab Inc. The simple moving average for the period of the last 20 days is -3.66% for GTLB stocks with a simple moving average of -12.91% for the last 200 days.

 Analysts’ Opinion of GTLB